Tennessee House GOP expels 2 Democrats in retaliation over gun control protest. Here's what we know and what comes next | KRDO

 Expulsions of state representatives are rare

-The House had only previously expelled two state representatives in the last 157 years.
-The first, in 1980, was a representative found guilty of accepting a bribe while in office, and the most recent was in 2016 when another was expelled over allegations of sexual harassment.
+The House has only expelled two state representatives in the last 157 years.
+The first expulsion, in 1980, was of a representative found guilty of accepting a bribe while in office, and the most recent came in 2016 when another member was expelled over allegations of sexual harassment.

 Democratic Rep. Joe Towns called the move a “nuclear option.”